aarshitaacharya/littleLlamaLab/README.md

 6. **To-Do List**
    - Elevate your to-do list experience with this minimalist task manager.
 Enjoy easy task tracking with check/uncheck functionality, and your progress is saved seamlessly using local storage.

+7. **Contact Form**
+   - A user-friendly Contact Us website allowing visitors to send messages directly.
+Experience seamless communication as messages are effortlessly sent to your designated email, making reaching out a breeze.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.